utaschulz1/weather_script/Readme.md

 > **Note:** Don't install the packages from the requirements.txt file just yet.

-It is good practise to install additional Python packages in the project folder (created in step 1) using a virtual environment (see step 2).
+It is good practice to install additional Python packages in the project folder (created in step 1) using a virtual environment (see step 2).

 This is what you need to know to begin with: